thrly/pen-plotter-resources/README.md

 ### reflections

-- I 3D printed the parts (PLA seems fine) and opted for a 700mm v-slot X-axis, and a 500mm linear rails Y-axis.
-This gives me a working plotting area of about 420mm x 300 mm, which is frustratingly just a bit short to print A2 sized-plots.
-If I were doing this again, I would probably go for something more appropriate the A3.
-(Luckily, because DIY, I only have to buy a new v-slot and rails to upgrade).
+- I 3D printed the parts (PLA seems fine) ~and opted for a 700mm v-slot X-axis, and a 500mm linear rails Y-axis.
+This gives me a working plotting area of about 420mm x 300 mm, which is frustratingly way too big for A3, and just a bit short to print A2 sized-plots.~ \[EDIT: I have now rebuilt this with an 800 mm v-slot for the X-axis, and 600 mm linear rods for the Y-axis.
+This now accomodates A2-sized paper (420 x 594 mm).
+The Y-axis droop isn't as bad as I had feared.\]

 - I have noticed some slight 'drooping' on the Y-axis arm, so going beyond the current size might cause problems there.
 If I do need to scale up, I might look at an H-system design, as seen in the [ACRO](https://www.instructables.com/ACRO-Openbuilds-Pen-Plotter-Arduino-With-GRBL-and-/), Unatek, and more recently, the Bantam ArtFrame designs.